yufeng97/COMP90024-CCC-notes/README.md

         - or perform other operations on it
                     ...then you should make it a resource.
         ```

-3. Resource-Oriented Architecture (ROA)
+6. Resource-Oriented Architecture (ROA)
     - what is it?
-        - is a way of turning a problem into a RESTful web service:
+        - is a way of **turning a problem into a RESTful** web service:
     an arrangement of URIs, HTTP, and XML that works like the rest of the Web
         - ROA has a style of supporting Restful services that allows folk to interact/navigate their functionality (HATEOS etc).
 The services still do PUT, POST, GET etc.
             - can be used to support the definition and creation of services or service endpoints.
-    - ROA \& Rest

-        - ROA has a style of supporting Restful services that allows folk to interact/navigate their functionality (HATEOS etc).
-The services still do PUT, POST, GET etc.
     - ROA v.s.
 SOA
         - similar
             - Much of the philosophy behind SOA applies to ROA,